 For the upholstery, Cathy and I used a couple of layers of batting over the foam and then attached the fabric to the seat.
 This was my first project using my new air-powered staple gun—so much easier on the hands then a manual stapler!

-As a final touch to the bench, we decided to wrap the center post and part of the frame with jute twine.
-The twine compliments the Desert Cactus color and adds a great deal of strength to the main joint between the two chairs.
+We painted the new bench to match the fabric.
+As a final touch, we decided to wrap the center post and part of the frame with jute twine.
+The twine compliments the paint color and adds a great deal of strength to the main joint between the two chairs.